 - Chicken – I’ve used cooked chicken for this pot pie since the total baking time is not enough to cook the chicken raw.
 Dice the chicken into uniform sizes for even heating.

 - Pie crust – Feel free to use store-bought refrigerated pie crust or make your own from scratch.
 You will need two for this recipe.

 - Egg yolk mixture – Beat 1 teaspoon of water with the egg yolk for the egg wash.

 PRO TIP: Use rotisserie chicken to avoid having to cook chicken specifically for this recipe.
-Leftover chicken breast is also ideal!
+Leftover air fryer chicken breasts or air fryer whole chicken is also ideal!